 Public subsidy of public transit is one thing.
-Public subsidy of a Vancouver Water Taxi that has no measurable impact on congestion would be a much harder sell.
+An Oregon subsidy for Vancouver commuters on a Water Taxi that would have NO measurable impact on congestion would be a much harder sell.

 Luxembourg, with a population of about 560,000, has become the First Country to Offer Free Mass Transit for All.
 Luxembourg budgeted nearly €900 million for mass transit, but recovered only €30 million in ticket sales.
 Saving the overhead of collecting fares helped pay for the cost of free travel.